MTeach FAQs – general

 Q. Is there a one-year course?

-A. No. In response to the increasing demand on teacher accreditation, The University of Sydney discontinued its one-year Graduate Diploma of Education more than 12 years ago, replacing it with a longer, higher-level program.
+A. No. In response to the increasing demand on teacher accreditation, The University of Sydney discontinued its one-year Graduate Diploma of Education in 1995, replacing it with a longer, higher-level program.

 Q. Will I get credit for my undergraduate degree?